ejovo13/formath/README.md

 Formath has no dependencies and can be built using cmake.
 Formath was succesfully built on my linux machine when using gfortran.

+During the build process, `bin`, `lib`, and `modules` will get built.

 # Documentation

 Complete documentation generated with [FORD](https://github.com/Fortran-FOSS-Programmers/ford) is hosted [here](https://ejovo13.github.io/formath/).

+# Tests

+After having build Formath with cmake, call make